 Question: “We have an EDR tool to monitor our endpoints and respond when there’s an issue.
 What more can a SOAR platform do to protect my endpoints?”

-Answer: You can monitor your endpoints and manually take security actions using EDR, but SOAR allows you to take in alerts, query endpoints, and orchestrate immediate changes across all endpoints at once.
-D3 SOAR can ingest endpoint alerts based on predetermined rules, along with the hash of any suspicious files.
+Answer: You can monitor your endpoints and take security actions using EDR, but SOAR allows you to take in alerts, enrich them with data across your environment, query endpoints, and orchestrate immediate changes across multiple systems at once, via automated playbooks.
+NextGen SOAR can ingest endpoint alerts based on predetermined rules, along with the hash of any suspicious files.
 The alert can then be enriched with contextual data, and the file can be grabbed and detonated in a sandbox for analysis.
 D3 can then search across other endpoints for the malicious file and orchestrate actions such as to block the hash, kill a process, or quarantine the affected endpoints.

 The Complete Security Operations Platform

 Large SOCs often have more than a dozen security tools from various vendors, so making them work together in a common language is no small task.
-D3 SOAR supports this unification of security operations while offering other unique capabilities—many of which we haven’t even mentioned here.
-One of the ways D3 is pushing SOAR forward is with ATTACKBOT, which has taken the entire MITRE ATT&CK matrix and embedded it into the core of the D3 platform for intelligent correlation of events and techniques, real-time trend reporting, and kill-chain based playbooks.
+D3 NextGen SOAR supports this unification of security operations while offering other unique capabilities—many of which we haven’t even mentioned here.
+One of the ways D3 is pushing SOAR forward is by embedding the entire MITRE ATT&CK matrix into the core of the platform for intelligent correlation of events and techniques, real-time trend reporting, and kill-chain based playbooks.

 You can learn about this and more by scheduling a one-on-one demo with one of our cybersecurity experts today.